Medically reviewed by Kristin Hall, FNP

 As a consumer, knowing what’s legitimate and what isn’t can help you get the best results from hyaluronic acid, all while avoiding costly but ineffective treatments.

-Below, we’ve covered everything you need to know about using hyaluronic acid for skin care; everything from the benefits and results you should expect, to side effects, dubious marketing claims and more.
+Below, we’ve explained everything you need to know about using hyaluronic acid for skin care, from the type of benefits and results you should expect to side effects, dubious claims made by marketers and more.

-Hyaluronic acid is naturally present inside your body, typically in quantities of approximately 10 to 20 grams, about half of which is stored inside your skin.
+Hyaluronic acid is found naturally inside your body, typically in quantities of approximately 10 to 20 grams, about half of which is stored inside your skin.

-Before we answer this question, it’s important to separate injectable hyaluronic acid (something that’s only available from a cosmetic surgeon) from topical hyaluronic acid (something you can buy at your local pharmacy or department store).
+Before we answer this question, it’s important to separate injectable hyaluronic acid (something that’s available from a dermatologist or plastic surgeon) from topical hyaluronic acid treatments that are available from department stores, drug stores and supermarkets.

-It’s also important to separate artificial hyaluronic acid (the type you’ll find in dermal fillers and topical creams) from the natural hyaluronic acid that’s produced and used by your body.
+It’s also important to separate artificial hyaluronic acid (the type you’ll find in injectable fillers and topical creams) from the natural hyaluronic acid that’s produced and used by your body.

 Around half of your body’s hyaluronic acid is found in the skin.
-Over time, factors such as sun exposure and normal aging can reduce the amount of hyaluronic acid found within your skin, often by a significant amount.
+Over time, factors such as sun exposure and normal aging can reduce the amount of hyaluronic acid that your body creates, often by a significant amount.

 In short, the natural hyaluronic acid produced by your body plays an important role in a wide range of different processes, from maintaining your skin to keeping your entire body working efficiently.

-Countless studies have confirmed that hyaluronic acid fillers work very well for slowing down and covering up the signs of aging, mostly by helping to make folds and wrinkles in facial skin less visible.
+Many studies have found that hyaluronic acid fillers are effective at slowing down and covering up the signs of aging, mostly by helping to make folds and wrinkles in facial skin less visible.